 If you're worried that you might have malware or a virus on your Mac, or that you might get one in the future, you've come to the right place.
 Here we explain how to remove malware and viruses from your Mac for free or cheaply, and more importantly how to prevent it from happing again (or in the first place).

-First things first: it is incredibly unlikely that you have a virus or any form of malware on your Mac – or at least not anything that can infect your Mac.
-You might unwittingly pass a virus onto a PC using friend though, and you may fall for a phishing attempt, where an email arrives in your inbox asking for login details which you give out only to discover that someone has hacked into your email, or worse bank account.
+The first thing to note is that it's actually quite unlikely you have a virus or any form of malware on your Mac – or at least not anything that can infect your Mac.
+You might unwittingly pass a virus onto a PC using friend, though, and you may fall for a phishing attempt where an email arrives in your inbox asking for login details.

 What is malware?

 Where things get tricky is that most Mac malware pretends to be the very thing you want to use to get rid of it.
-Most Mac malware seems to masquerade as antivirus or antimalware software.
-While there is no definitive list of macOS malware, here are some names to watch out for:
+Lots of malware is disguised as antivirus or antimalware software.

 How to remove Mac malware for free

 This point is important.
 You shouldn't be paying to remove Mac software – ever.
 You shouldn't pay to remove malware.
-In fact, we'd go so far as to suggest that if you don't know what you're doing, don't put your credit-card details into any program or website that claims to be able to fix your computer.
+In fact, we'd go so far to suggest that you shouldn't put your credit card details into any program or website that claims to be able to fix your computer.

-Also, while we're at it: if somebody phones you up claiming they have spotted malicious software on your computer and tries to convince you to hand over your bank details, put the phone down.
+Also, while we're at it: if somebody rings you claiming they have spotted malicious software on your computer and tries to convince you to hand over your bank details, put the phone down.
 It's a variation on the theme.

-- Go to the Downloads folder and drag any install files, or files that you don't recognise, to the Trash.
+- Go to your Downloads folder and drag any install files, or files that you don't recognise, into the Trash.